A New Florida Abortion Bill Requires Parental Consent For Minors & That Is A Huge Problem

-In the latest reproductive legislation in the U.S., a new Florida requires people under the age of 18 to get a parental permission before having an abortion.
-On Thursday, legislature passed in a largely party-line vote of 75-43.
+In the latest reproductive legislation in the US, a new Florida requires people under the age of 18 to get parental permission before having an abortion.
+Last week, legislature passed in a largely party-line vote of 75-43.
 Now, Governor Ron DeSantis is expected to sign the bill into law, but the ramifications for the new bill are still up for debate.

 Across the country, legislation around abortion has created storied obstacles for specific populations — teens included.
 According to a Tiller Fund Report, restrictions like parental consent laws in Florida, which means that people under the age of 18 must get their parents’ explicit consent in order to get an abortion, create abortion barriers, which are already more difficult to obtain for minors than for adults.